vczh-websites/vczh/Espresso/Breville.md

     - except 12/20g all extractions have a slower flow in the first 10s after pre-infusion
     - try 37-38g yield
     - try 21.5-22.0g ground
+    - try 13 grind setting to see if it stables flow

 ### Yes!